aiAdrian/flatland_railway_extension/README.md

 If you use this or any idea out of this code for/in any academic publication or commercial products - you must credit the authors.

+[^1]: On Windows Subsystem for Linux (WSL) you may need to install some additional packages `pip install pyvirtualdisplay` and `pip install piglet` to get the rendering working.
+However, using Flatland Railway Extension with WSL is not recommended, we recommend native Windows or Linux operating system.
+OS/X is not tested yet.